joshenders/shouldiridemuni.com/README.md

 ## Performance

-The page is optimized for extremely low cellular bandwidth.
+The page is optimized for extremely low bandwidth and high latency cellular connections.
 The whole page fits in a very conservative TCP MSS of 1380 bytes and is extremly cacheable.
 Sadly, I can't rely on 0-RTT TLS to speed things up, so no https (sorry).